ArtemDan91/spotify-listening-analysis-with-sql/README.md

 ### Project Overview

-This project analyzes personal Spotify listening history to identify listening patterns, track and artist preferences, and user listening behavior.
+This project analyzes personal Spotify listening history to identify listening patterns, most-played tracks and artists, and listening behavior.

 The analysis is performed using PostgreSQL and BigQuery, with Power BI used to visualize the results and create an interactive dashboard.